Welcome to Caffeinated Confessions!

 Drama, Mama, Not!

-When you see drama unfolding, please don’t jump on the bandwagon before you know all the facts.
-In the past few weeks I have witnessed people destroyed in the sphere before all the facts were released.
+When you see the drama unfolding, please don’t jump on the bandwagon before you know all the facts.
+In the past few weeks, I have witnessed people destroyed in the sphere before all the facts were released.
 Peeps were broiled over an open flame only to discover we got the story wrong!
 Atrocities and outlandish behavior should never be deemed acceptable.
-However, burning people at the stake before the trial, is from the dark ages.
+However, burning people at the stake before the trial is from the dark ages.
 The witch hunts must stop!
 In my version of a perfect world, we would all get along.
-We’d share feelings in a respectful manner and respect each others opinions.
-There would be no name calling, or abusive behavior.
-With the gift of freedom of speech and expression people freely express their opinions, thoughts and reaction with just a few clicks.
+We’d share feelings in a respectful manner and respect each other’s opinions.
+There would be no name calling or abusive behavior.
+With the gift of freedom of speech and expression, people freely express their opinions, thoughts, and reaction with just a few clicks.
 I never want to censor someone, however we as a whole can and should control the way we respond.
 I think that as a collective group we need to pause, read, research and process before we pick up the torch in the name of justice for the offended blogger/author/person.
 Let’s not feed the drama, remember the boy who cried wolf?

 You can make a difference Don’t feed the Drama!

 Never miss a post by adding Caffeinated to your Inbox